 Have a look at these wool fibers under a microscope:

-As you can see, a regular wool regular fiber, the stuff our clothes used to be made of when we were kids, is much larger than, and has a different structural composition than, Fine Merino wool fibers (if you want more information on this check out a post I did a few years ago).
+As you can see, a regular wool regular fiber, the stuff our clothes used to be made of when we were kids, is much larger than, and has a different structural composition than, Fine Merino wool fibers (if you want more information on this check out our blog post The difference between soft and scratchy wool I did a few years ago).

 When the fleece is shorn from the sheep it is washed in an acid bath to ensure the lanolin bonds with the wool fibers.
 Sheep produce lanolin to coat their fleece not only to keep them dry but the lanolin also acts as an antibacterial to keep the sheep clean.
 Before the fleece becomes your sweater, the lanolin regulates the sheep’s’ temperature (and Merino sheep do experience extreme climates - scorching summers and wet cold winters in the pastures of Australia and New Zealand) and we want the lanolin to stay put so we can take full advantage of the properties of it, just like the sheep who had it on before us.